 Lesson 7: The Covenant Promise Begins

 Genesis 6 ends with God’s covenant with Noah, setting the stage for a new beginning after the flood.
+In the midst of judgment and destruction, God revealed His plan to preserve life and continue His purposes through Noah and his family.
+This covenant highlights both God’s justice and His faithfulness.

 God’s Commitment to Humanity